ELITR/incromin-test-calls/README.md

 Deidentified terms in texts are replaced with placeholders wrapped in underscores, such us `__PERSON1__` .
 The terms are consistent within the same meetings.

-The types of entities are inspired by the (ELITR minuting corpus)[https://ufal.mff.cuni.cz/elitr-minuting-corpus].
+The types of entities are inspired by the [ELITR minuting corpus](https://ufal.mff.cuni.cz/elitr-minuting-corpus).

 ### Transcripts and translations